Elon Musk may face more than one lawsuit from British rescue diver

-A British diver who helped rescue a team of boys in Thailand sued Elon Musk for defamation for calling him a "pedo guy," the first of what appears to be a pair of lawsuits against the billionaire.
+A British diver who helped rescue a team of boys from a cave in Thailand sued Elon Musk for defamation for calling him a "pedo guy."
+It's the first of what appears to be a pair of lawsuits against the billionaire.

 "As one of the highest-profile and wealthiest individuals in the world, Musk knew that this accusations against Mr. Unsworth would be conveyed to a worldwide audience and would result in the accusations receiving massive publicity," the lawsuit says.
 A separate legal action will be pursued in the High Court of London for "reputational damage" Unsworth suffered in England and Wales, it adds.